Individual Learning Plans

 Program for Students with Disabilities

-This is a support available to help schools meet the needs of eligible students with disability and high needs who attend Victorian government schools.
-It provides funding to assist schools to support eligible students with disability and high needs who attend government schools.
+Support and funding is available to help schools meet the needs of eligible students with a disability and high care needs who attend Victorian government schools.

 Home-Based Educational Support Program